Vakkom Abdul Khader: Early life and career

 Abdul Khader was born on 25 May 1917, at Vakkom, Thiruvananthapuram District.
 His father was Vavakunju and mother was Ummusalma.
 He attended local primary school and received his secondary education at Sree Narayana Vilasa high school (founded by Sree Narayan Guru).
 He was a school hero and a good football player.
 He was active in the freedom struggle, delighting people with his exciting patriotic songs.
 During Mahatma Gandhi’s visit to Kerala, the train stopped at Kadakkavur railway station, where locals proudly said that Gandhiji was garlanded in the midst of a large crowd by a young boy named Abdul Khader.

 In 1938, when he was 21, Khader moved to Malaysia at his father’s behest, joining the engineering section of the Public Works Department.
 The excitement of the Indian freedom struggle, however, shook Khader's mind.
-He joined the Indian Independence League, which was fighting for Indian independence in Malaysia at the time, and later became a revolutionary leader.
+He joined the Indian Independence League, which was fighting for Indian independence in Malaysia at that time, and later became a revolutionary leader.
 He was also the secretary of the Kerala Muslim Union, a group of Kerala Muslims in Malaysia who collaborated with the Independence League.
 Khader joined the Indian National Army, which was formed by Netaji Subhas Bose, its Commander-in-Chief.
 After completing his training at the Indian Swaraj Institute (housed in the Free School, Penang, now the Penang Museum), which was set up to train Indian National Army soldiers, Khader became a member of the Choir Squad, a corps of heroes.